backstage/backstage/plugins/analytics-module-ga/README.md

 # Analytics Module: Google Analytics

-This plugin provides an opinionated implementation of the Backstage Analytics API for Google Analytics.
-Once installed and configured, analytics events will be sent to GA as your users navigate and use your Backstage instance.
+This plugin offers an opinionated implementation of the Backstage Analytics API for Google Analytics.
+After installation and configuration, GA will receive analytics events from your Backstage instance as people explore and utilise it.

 This plugin contains no other functionality.